Eustace III of Boulogne

 Eustace III (c.
 1050 – c.
 1125) was the count of Boulogne from 1087 succeeding his father, Eustace II.
 He joined the First Crusade, being present at Nicaea, Dorylaeum, Antioch, and Jerusalem.
 After fighting in the Battle of Ascalon, he returned home.
-Initially offered the Kingdom of Jerusalem, Eustace was in Apulia when he received news of Baldwin of Bourcq's election to the throne.
+He was offered the Kingdom of Jerusalem after the death of his brother King Baldwin I and set out to claim it, but returned when he received news of Baldwin of Bourcq's election to the throne.
 On his return to Boulogne, he founded a Cluniac monastery in Rumilly, retired as a monk, and died in 1125.

 Early life and family

 Eustace was the son of Count Eustace II and Ida of Lorraine.
 In 1088, he rebelled against William II of England in favour of Robert Curthose.
 Whilst waiting for Robert Curthose's arrival from Normandy, Eustace and his fellow compatriots were besieged at Rochester Castle by William II.
 With provisions running out and the situation becoming dire within the castle, the rebels asked for terms.
 William II pardoned most of the rebels allowing those such as Eustace to return to Normandy.
 In 1091, Eustace was with Robert Curthose when the latter agreed to terms with William II, recognising him as king of England.

 Eustace married Mary, daughter of King Malcolm III of Scotland and Saint Margaret of Scotland.
 Eustace and Mary had a daughter, Matilda.